Concepts

 The library exposes one internal interface (GlassesTransport) and ships three implementations.
 Selection happens once at ExtentosGlasses.create() time based on config; the developer's code never branches on which transport is active.

-The same glasses.camera.capturePhoto(), glasses.audio.startRecording(), glasses.speak("hello") calls work identically against all three.
+The same glasses.camera.capturePhoto(), glasses.audio.recordDiscrete(), glasses.audio.speak("hello") calls work identically against all three.
 See transport vs app simulation for the deep dive on why this layering matters and what each transport simulates.

-Vendor-agnostic by design — the spec doesn't reference Meta DAT, BLE, or any specific hardware.
-It says "voice_command 'describe this' → capture_photo → ai_call → speak_text".
-When Extentos adds Mentra G1, Android XR, or Apple smart-glasses transports later, the same spec runs against them — only the transport translation changes.
+Vendor-agnostic by design — the API doesn't reference Meta DAT, BLE, or any specific hardware.
+Your handler says for await t in glasses.audio.transcriptions() { … }.
+When Extentos adds Mentra G1, Android XR, or Apple smart-glasses transports later, the same handler runs against them — only the transport translation changes.

 State and persistence — what lives where